noiredayz/trilaud/README.md

 * / : stats in html
 * / : issue a reload command, reply in html
 * /api/reload : issue a realod command, reply in JSON
+* /stats/channel : Channel stats (how many gifts per channel)
+* /stats/oilers : Individual gifter stats (anons are grouped into one)

 Planned:
 * /api/stats : stats in JSON

+## Running multiple instances ##
+1. Create a directory in the programs main dir
+2. Put a config.js and channels.txt inside that dir.
+Make sure you set up different credentials and if you use http a different port set a different one
+3. start the program with the parameters **-d [cfgdir]**
+4. A pid file you can use to send a SIGUSR2 to the new process will be created inside that directory

 ## Changelog ##
+* **2021-08-23** Added support for running multiple instances
 * **2021-08-16** Added donk stats pages (WIP, planned features: better looks, options to order then)
 * **2021-08-14** Now counts gifts detected per session, added stats to web interface.
 Added high quality OC favicon.
 * **2021-08-13** Added httpHost variable so integrated server can listen on network.